 6. Pay Highway vs. Free Roads…

-Pay highway cons: tolls can add up (the 178 mile pay road between Puebla and Veracruz costs US$28, that’s more than a peso per kilometer, and you could spend more than US$350 in tolls driving from one end of the country to the other); since pay highways bypass towns and villages you don’t see much of real Mexico–driving on a pay highway is virtually the same as driving on a US interstate.
+- tolls can add up — the 178 mile pay (286 km) road between Puebla and Veracruz costs US$28 in tolls.
+That’s more than a peso per kilometer, and you could spend more than US$350 in tolls driving from one end of the country to the other

-Free road pros: no tolls; since they pass through towns and villages you see Mexican life as you travel.
+- since they pass through towns and villages you see Mexican life as you travel

-Free road cons: can be 2-3 times slower than the pay highway route; often narrow roads that connect towns and cities becoming slow moving main streets through each town and city along the way before turning back into a “highway” out of town; lots of topes (see below); cheaper trucking companies use the free roads too, so there are often big trucks on small roads.
+- often narrow roads that connect towns and cities which become slow moving main streets through each town and city along the way before turning back into a “highway” out of town

 You can get a detailed driving route with pay highway times and tolls from Mexico’s Secretary of Communications and Transportation.
 This is a particularly great tool for planning routes between cities.